onzfonz/comp227/src/content/5/en/part5b.md

 ![console error stating buttonLabel is undefined](../../images/5/15.png)

 The application still works and nothing forces us to define props despite the PropTypes definitions.
-Mind you, it is extremely unprofessional to leave <i>any</i> red output in the browser console.
+Mind you, it is extremely unprofessional to leave **any** red output in the browser console.

-Let's also define PropTypes to the <i>LoginForm</i> component:
+Let's also define PropTypes to the `LoginForm` component:

 ```js
 import PropTypes from 'prop-types'